A timeline of the controversy around WE, the Liberals and a student program

-OTTAWA — A timeline of events regarding the $912-million Canada Student Service Grant program, based on public events and statements from cabinet ministers, government officials, and WE Charity:
+OTTAWA — A timeline of events regarding the Canada Student Service Grant program, based on public documents, events and statements from cabinet ministers, government officials, and WE Charity:

+March 6, 2020: WE Charity staff prepare a concept paper on service learning for public servants at Employment and Social Development Canada.

 April 5: Finance Minister Bill Morneau and Prime Minister Justin Trudeau talk over the phone about how to help students whose summer job and volunteer opportunities were vanishing due to the COVID-19 pandemic.
 Finance Department officials are tasked with considering options the next morning.

+April 7: Small Business Minister Mary Ng and WE co-founder Craig Kielburger have an introductory phone call in which Ng asks WE to send what it calls a “pre-established proposal” to help young people launch businesses.

-April 7: Morneau’s office contacts the WE organization, among other groups, to get their input on potential programs.
+April 7 or 8: Morneau’s office contacts the WE organization, among other groups, to get their input on potential programs.
+Morneau says the call was on April 7 while WE says it was April 8.

-April 16: Employment and Social Development Canada officials mention WE in the context of the student program in an email discussion with Finance Department officials.
+April 16: ESDC officials mention WE in the context of the student program in an email discussion with Finance officials.

 April 18: Morneau’s officials raise the idea of partnering with a non-profit, or for-profit group to administer the program.
 (ESDC officials suggest the same day that WE might be an option.)
 Morneau said it was the first time he was involved in any talk about WE and the grant program.